aidenkihyunkim/aws-lambda-update-route53-record-to-ec2-public-ip-python3/README.md

 This function is available at **[AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:884430845962:applications~Update-Route53-Record-to-Ec2-PublicIp-Python3)** too.

+## Features
+- Serverless, Works only on the AWS layer without any OS manipulation.
+- Supports multiple EC2 + Route53 Record pairs with a single Lambda function.
+- A new EC2 + Route53 Record pair can attach simply by adding EC2 tag only without modifying the source or AWS configuration.
+- Supports CNAME or A record type and Record TTL can be specified.

 ## How to use this?

 1. Please deploy the application and specify threshold.